mongoose4791/gog-receipts/.junie/guidelines.md

 ## Puppeteer
 - Required for receipt download in runtime.
-- Do not launch browsers in unit tests; mock/feature-flag side effects.
+- Do not launch browsers in unit tests.

 ## Development
 - Install: npm ci